BSarmady/GradleToMaven/README.md

 # GradleToMaven
-This tiny windows tool will use gradle cache to construct local maven.
+This tiny windows application will use gradle cache to construct local maven.
 Most of the times when I'm home my access to internet is very limited or none-existing on weekends due to data prices in my country in remote areas.
 This will make trying to compile applications with Gradle impossible.
 Having a local maven helps me to have my libraries locally and gradle will not require access to internet to refresh its cache at least once a day.
 I compile the application in office once, and create a local maven then I can continue using local maven instead of public one, by adding reference to my local maven to project on top of existing ones.

 ## How to use it